mcd500/teep-device/docs/overview_of_teep-device.md

 The TEEP-Device is an implementation for defining the draft of Trusted Execution Environment Provisioning (TEEP) Protocol at the Internet Engineering Task Force (IETF).
 The chart above is a simplified diagram of components described in the TEEP Protocol and TEEP Architecture drafts.
 The TEEP Protocol on the TEEP-Device uses HTTP packets defined by HTTP Transport for Trusted Execution Environment Provisioning.

-Following are the explanation of each components on the above diagram.
+Following are the explanations of each component on the above diagram.

 Trusted Application (TA): An application that runs in a TEE.